 Build the remote

-This simple remote is made with a power module, slider dimmer and the wireless transmitter.
+This simple remote is made with a power module, slide dimmer and wireless transmitter.
 Use a glue dot the stick the battery on the board and you're ready to go!

-The slide dimmer on the remote will activate a DC motor connected to the wireless receiver.
-Connect a power module to the wireless receiver, and then snap on the DC motor.
+Connect a power module to the wireless receiver, and then snap on the servo.
 Be sure the wireless transmitter & receiver are on the same channel.
-Also, make sure the motor is on "var" mode so that the spider can go up and down.

 Hide.
 Wait.
 PRANK!

 The wireless modules have up to 100 feet in range, so take the remote to another room and wait for your victim.
-Once the prankee is situated perfectly where you want them, use the slide dimmer to lower the spider.
-When the dimmer is in the middle, the spider is stationary, and you can lower and raise the spider by sliding up and down.
-Happy pranking!
+Once the prankee is situated perfectly where you want them, use the slide dimmer release the pin, drop the beehive and trigger the mp3 player.